 - $75 fee (includes a donation to support Sugarloaf Ridge State Park)

 - All participants will need to sign a liability release

 - Registration below!

-- Two-hour backpacking classroom class:
+- Three-hour backpacking classroom class:

 - Saturday, March 18, 21017 10:00 am – 1:00 pm at Sugarloaf Ridge State Park, 2605 Adobe Canyon Road, Kenwood.
 Register at Brown Paper Tickets.